Kobby6-lang/Dino-Game/README.md

 ,,,

-Make it a private void called Destroy add instance which can process the code above.
+Make a private void called Destroy add instance which can process the code above.

 The code below is apply to the code Destroy Immediate and making it happen.